 Sister Mary Scullion has been involved in service work and advocacy for homeless and mentally ill persons since 1978.
 She was a co-founder, in 1985, of Woman of Hope, which provides permanent residential and support services for homeless, mentally ill women.
 In 1988, she founded the first Outreach Coordination Center in the nation, an innovative program coordinating private and public agencies doing outreach to chronically homeless persons living on the street.

 In 1989, Sister Mary and Joan Dawson McConnon co-founded Project HOME, a nationally recognized organization that provides supportive housing, employment, education and health care to enable chronically homeless and low-income persons to break the cycle of homelessness and poverty.
-Under their leadership, Project HOME has grown from an emergency winter shelter to over 700 units of housing and three businesses that provide employment to formerly homeless persons.
+Under their leadership, Project HOME has grown from an emergency winter shelter to over 700 units of housing and two businesses that provide employment to formerly homeless persons.
 Project HOME also prevents homelessness in a low-income neighborhood in North Philadelphia.
 This initiative includes economic development, homeownership for the working poor, and the Honickman Learning Center and Comcast Technology Labs – a 38,000 square foot, state-of-the-art technology center that offers comprehensive educational and occupational programming.

 In 2015 Project HOME opened the Stephen Klein Wellness Center.
 The Stephen Klein Wellness Center is a model for integrated health care including primary care, behavioral health, dental, a YMCA, pharmacy and wellness services.
 It serves those that are homeless and is located in the second poorest zip code in Philadelphia.